vaadin/vaadin-flow-karaf-example/README.md

 The project consist of two subprojects:
 - starter
+- greetservice
-- extra-routes
+- help-view

 The `starter` project contains the code for Web Application Bundle (WAB) which can be deployed to any OSGi container.
+It contains MainView, that uses GreetService, if available as OSGi service.
+It also provides a simple menu and MainLayout for other bundles that can contribute views to the UI.

-The `extra-routes` project represents another project which contains route targets and can be deployed or undeployed at any time.
-The route targets in the project will be available in the `starter` project if the `extra-routes` bundle is deployed.
+The `help-view` project represents another project which contains an optional view (and route target).
+It can be deployed or undeployed at any time.
+The view will be available in the `starter` project if the `help-view` bundle is deployed.

+The `greetservice` project provides implementation for GreetService, that is used by the MainView in the `starter` project.

 ## Build and run a Vaadin web application OSGi bundle

 The simplest way to start the project is run command `mvn install` to install project artifact and `mvn -pl starter install -Prun` to run Karaf OSGi container.

+For more dynamic tutorial follow these steps:

+ * If you didn't already, build the project using `mvn install`
+ * Download Karaf and start it from command line using `./bin/karaf` from the Karaf directory
+ * In the Karaf console, execute `feature:install http war` to install required web capabilities
+ * Next, install the plain starter using `feature:repo-add mvn:com.example/project-base-karaf/1.0.0-SNAPSHOT/xml/features` and `feature:install project-base-karaf`
+ * Now you can navigate to http://localhost:8181 to see the basic UI without the other bundles.
+Try clicking the button as well.
+ * Next, install the greetservice bundle using `bundle:install mvn:com.example/greetservice/1.0.0-SNAPSHOT` and `bundle:start greetservice`
+ * Try the button again
+ * Next install the optional help view using `bundle:install mvn:com.example/help-view/1.0.0-SNAPSHOT` and `bundle:start help-view`
+ * Reload the browser and see how a simple menu appears with the newly loaded help view in it

-See readme files starter/README.md and extra-routes/README.md in the projects for further details.
+See readme files starter/README.md and help-view/README.md in the projects for further details.

 ## Deploying Vaadin specific bundles to an OSGi container